Skip to main content

 Like many other forms of credit, HELOCs come with interest rates.
 These can either be fixed (the same flat rate for the life of the loan) or variable (the percentage changes due to market fluctuations) which affects how much you owe back in interest.

 This is where having a good credit score can help you earn higher amounts in credit and land lower interest rates.
-When you enroll in Chase Credit Journey®, you can view your free credit score and learn more about what it means so that you can make an educated financial decision about opening a HELOC.
+When you enroll in Chase Credit Journey®, you can view your free credit score and learn more about what it means to help you make an educated financial decision about opening a HELOC.

 Why would someone open a HELOC?

-There are sound reasons that you might want to choose a HELOC as opposed to other lines of credit, like personal loans, for a home improvement.
+There may be reasons that you might want to choose a HELOC as opposed to other lines of credit, like personal loans, for a home improvement.
 Making upgrades to your home can help increase its value and bring in more interest from future buyers if you plan to sell your home.
-Depending on your lender, it’s possible that you can also deduct the interest paid to put towards building or improving your home.
-Money spent towards home improvements may even be tax deductible, helping you to invest your money into your home.
+Interest on a HELOC may be tax-deductible if used for home improvements.
+Please consult with a tax advisor for specifics.

 HELOCs generally come with lower interest rates compared to some other types of loans.
 For example, you may want to take out a HELOC to pay off credit card debt that comes with higher interest rates.
-You could refinance your higher interest rates associated with your credit card by using a HELOC to pay off those debts and then paying off the HELOC loan that comes with a lower interest rate.
+You could refinance credit card debt by using a HELOC to pay off those debts and then paying off the HELOC loan that comes with a lower interest rate.

 Note: Always check with your lender to make sure you understand the terms of the loan before taking out a HELOC.